makrai/notes/martinez-lucas20-msp-conversat-corp.md

 * dominance has the smallest range
 * Arousal and dominance scores are biased to positive scores (ie, active and strong, respectively)
-* In the future, we will look for more conversations with low arousal and domin to balance the corpus (eg fear)
+* future: we will look for more conversations with low arousal and domin to balance the corpus (eg fear)

 ## 4.2.
 Inter-Evaluator Agreement